Whatever your questions or concerns about asthma, our highly trained Helpline nurses are just a call away on

 If you find that you’re using your reliever inhaler more than three times a week speak to your GP or asthma nurse as this can be a sign that your asthma isn’t under control.

 What should I do if I have an asthma attack while I’m pregnant?

-- In the past, the UK Government advised pregnant women to avoid eating peanuts.
-However, following a major review of the scientific evidence in 2009, this guidance was revised and the advice now is that you can eat peanuts if you wish during pregnancy as part of a healthy balanced diet, unless you are allergic to them or your health professional advises you not to.
-Further advice can be found on the Food Standards Agency website: food.gov.uk/safereating/allergyintol/peanutspregnancy
+There’s no proof that avoiding certain foods during pregnancy reduces the risk of your baby getting asthma.
+In the past the UK Government advised pregnant women to avoid eating peanuts.
+However, following a major review of the scientific evidence in 2009, this guidance was revised and the advice now is that it’s safe to eat peanuts while you’re pregnant, unless you’re allergic to them or your health professional advises you not to.
+Further advice about eating peanuts during pregnancy, breastfeeding, and in your child’s early years can be found on the Food Standards Agency website.

 What if I have an asthma attack when I’m in labour?

-Talk to your doctor or midwife beforehand about drawing up a birth plan.
-This will take your asthma into account and can help to reduce any fears you may have about giving birth.
+Talk to your GP, asthma nurse or midwife beforehand about a birth plan.
+This will make sure your asthma is also thought about and can help reduce any fears you may have about having asthma and giving birth.